KBlixt/subcleaner/README.md

 mount /opt/subcleaner directly into the container as a volume or install the script inside the Bazarr config directory.

+I have verified that this works on the linuxserver/bazarr image.

 # Languages:
-a language Don't need a language profile for it to work but it's recommended. the script have a few language profiles included by default:
+The script have a few language profiles included by default:

-Included language profiles:
 - English
 - Spanish
 - Portuguese